adampassey/Bitsy/README.md

 Unity2D Test-Bed
 =================

-Adam Passey's test bed for soon-to-be-released Unity2D components.
+Adam Passey's test bed for Unity2D components.

+***Importing***

+Clone this repository locally with `git clone git@github.com:adampassey/unity-2d-test-bed.git` and use import the package into Unity with `Assets` > `Import Package` > `Custom Package`.
+Select the [Package](https://github.com/adampassey/unity-2d-test-bed/blob/master/Package.unitypackage) and only import the component(s) you will be using.
+The *Usage scripts show implementation and are not needed.

 ***Current Components***